 All admitted students scoring in a conditional admission range will be tested by RIT's English Language Center upon arrival at RIT.
 The results of this testing will determine if English instruction for non-native speakers will be required before a student may begin academic courses.
 RIT also offers conditional admission where students can integrate English Language studies with their academic program.

 If you feel there is a reason for the English test requirement to be waived, contact our office.

-Graduate Applicants: Please view minimum score requirements for your particular intended program of study via the Programs Offered page.
+Graduate Applicants: Please view the minimum score requirements for your particular intended program of study via the Programs Offered page.
 International applicants may be considered for an English test requirement waiver.
 Refer to the English Language Test Scores section within Application Materials to review waiver eligibility.